chapel-lang/chapel/doc/rst/language/evolution.rst

 0- vs. 1-based Indexing
 ***********************

-Version 1.22 makes a major change to Chapel with respect to indexing for cases that involve implicit indices.
+Version 1.22 makes a major breaking change to Chapel with respect to indexing for cases that involve implicit indices.
 Historically, Chapel has used 1-based indexing for such cases, where it now uses 0-based indexing.

 The major types that are affected by this change are tuples, strings, ``bytes``, and lists.
 In addition, arrays that don't have a